 AMAZON JUNGLE–RIO DE JANEIROThis morning, depart the Ecopark for a Manaus city tour featuring the famous Opera House, completed in 1896 after 15 years of construction, and a local market.
 Continue to the airport for your flight to Rio.

 RIO DE JANEIRO, BRAZIL Welcome to spectacular Rio de Janeiro, home to white-sand beaches and world-famous Carnival!
-After arrival, settle into your hotel and meet your Tour Director, who will have pointers for your free time exploration.
+Today, meet your Tour Director, who will have pointers for your free time exploration.

 RIO DE JANEIRO Sprawling between majestic granite peaks and the blue South Atlantic, Rio is a city of beauty, wonder, and energy.
 Guided sightseeing with a Local Guide begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana beaches.
 Take the cog railway 2,300 feet up to the summit of Corcovada to view the famous Christ the Redeemer statue and enjoy 360-degree views of Guanabara Bay and the bustling city below.
 Your afternoon is free to explore the city on your own.